petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/user-data/importing-and-exporting-users.md

 ---
 # Importing and Exporting Users

-Once the LDAP server is connected to your Liferay environment, it is time to import or export users
+Once the LDAP server is connected to your Liferay environment, you can import or export users.

 ## Importing LDAP Users